hashicorp/terraform-provider-aws/website/docs/r/wafv2_web_acl.html.markdown

 * `fallback_behavior` - (Required) - The match status to assign to the web request if the request doesn't have a valid IP address in the specified position.
 Valid values include: `MATCH` or `NO_MATCH`.
 * `header_name` - (Required) - The name of the HTTP header to use for the IP address.

+### IPSet Forwarded IP Config

+The configuration for inspecting IP addresses in an HTTP header that you specify, instead of using the IP address that's reported by the web request origin.
+Commonly, this is the X-Forwarded-For (XFF) header, but you can specify any header name.

+The `ip_set_forwarded_ip_config` block supports the following arguments:

+* `fallback_behavior` - (Required) - The match status to assign to the web request if the request doesn't have a valid IP address in the specified position.
+Valid values include: `MATCH` or `NO_MATCH`.
+* `header_name` - (Required) - The name of the HTTP header to use for the IP address.
+* `position` - (Required) - The position in the header to search for the IP address.
+Valid values include: `FIRST`, `LAST`, or `ANY`.
+If `ANY` is specified and the header contains more than 10 IP addresses, AWS WAFv2 inspects the last 10.

 ### Single Header